mplesser/azcam/docs/docs/index.md

   * [azcam-qhy174](https://github.com/mplesser/azcam-qhy174) to add support for QHY174 CMOS cameras
   * [azcam-testers](https://github.com/mplesser/azcam-testers) to add support for image sensor testing such as QE, CTE, PRNU, etc.
   * [azcam-webserver](https://github.com/mplesser/azcam-webserver) to add support for client web applications
+  * [azcam-scripts](https://github.com/mplesser/azcam-scripts) to add general purpose scripts

+## Environments
   AzCam *environments* define code and data files used for specific hardware systems.
 These are not python packages and may be cloned to any location.
 Examples include:

   * [azcam-bok](https://github.com/mplesser/azcam-bok) for the UArizona Bok telescope environment
   * [azcam-mont4k](https://github.com/mplesser/azcam-mont4k) for the UArizona Mont4k instrument environment
   * [azcam-vatt](https://github.com/mplesser/azcam-vatt) for the VATT vattspec and vatt4k cameras

-Once configured, the system is controlled by class instances (*objects*) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, *system*, and others.
-Perhaps the most important object is *exposure*, which controls an actual observation.

-There are three main operational modes of AzCam:
-  1. Server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.
-  2. Console, usually called *azcamconsole*, which is typically implemented as an IPython command window that communicates with *azcamserver* and is used to acquire and analyze image data through the command line and python code.
-  3. Client apps, which communicate with *azcamserver* over sockets or the web API.
+## Applications
+AzCam *applications* or *apps* are stand-alone programs which utilize AzCam functionality.
+Ofthen they are clients which connect to AzCam server applications.
 There are multiple clients written in a variety of languages.
 Examples include:

   * [azcam-tool](https://github.com/mplesser/azcam-tool), a GUI using National Instruments LabVIEW
   * [azcam-status](https://github.com/mplesser/azcam-status), a web-based status page
   * [azcam-exptool](https://github.com/mplesser/azcam-exptool), a web-based exposure control app
   * [azcam-focus](https://github.com/mplesser/azcam-focus), an app for acquiring focus images
   * [azcam-observe](https://github.com/mplesser/azcam-observe) to add support for observing scripts (GUI, web, and command line support is included)
+## Configuration
+Once configured, the system is controlled by class instances (*objects*) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, *system*, and others.
+Perhaps the most important object is *exposure*, which controls an actual observation.

+There are three main operational modes of AzCam:
+  1. Server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.
+  2. Console, usually called *azcamconsole*, which is typically implemented as an IPython command window that communicates with *azcamserver* and is used to acquire and analyze image data through the command line and python code.
+  3. Applications, as descrived above.
+Client apps communicate with *azcamserver* over sockets or the web API.

+## Operation
 While there are multiple pythonic ways to access the object instances in code, it is common to use the `api` instance to access most objects, available as `azcam.api`.
 On there server side the `controller` object, for example, can be accessed as `api.controller`.
 On the client side, the `api` object maps to the standard objects but with only a reduced set of exposed methods.
 So while `api.exposure.reset` may available to server and client code, `api.exposure.set_video_gain` may only be available on the sever.
 There is also a local database for temporary storage maintained in the *azcam.db* object.

 As an example, to get the current system wavelength and take an exposure, the commands using the *azcam-itl* environment are: